Retrieval Pipeline¶

 # Initial query

-query1 = "segment rare structure"
+query1 = "segment rare pulmonary structure"

 results = 2 tools # Too few!

-# Retry 1: Broader expansion
+# Retry 1: Broader formulation (keep first 2-3 words)

 results = 7 tools # Better!